 - Add rinsed dhal to cooking pot, cover with water and let soak for at least 10 minutes.

-- Add garlic, onion, green chili, curry and pandan leaves, cardamom, clove, cayenne, cinnamon, turmeric, fenugreek, cumin and if using, curry powder.
+- Add garlic, onion, green chili, curry and pandan leaves, cardamom, clove, cayenne, cinnamon stick, turmeric and curry powder.
 Stir to mix well.
 You can use the back of your knife or a mortar and pestle to crush the cardamom and clove.

 - Cook on medium heat until dhal is tender, about 12 minutes.
 You can test a grain at this point by crushing it between two fingers.
 It should still feel nutty but soft.